Bristol City Funds: BCH Health & Wellbeing Grant

 We will advertise upcoming grant rounds until the available funding has been distributed.
 The next grant round will open at 8am on Tues 23 March 2021 and close at 11am on Tues 27 April 2021.
 Please be aware that we will be reviewing learning from the first funding round at a session on the 16th March and we may make changes to the funding criteria and guidelines after this date.
 Please make sure you read the guidelines carefully before starting an application.

 Who can apply?

-Voluntary, community, charity and social enterprise organisations based and working in the Bristol local authority area which provide health & wellbeing services that:
+Voluntary, community, charity and social enterprise organisations based and working in the Bristol local authority area which provide health & wellbeing services, prioritising those that:

 - Reflect BCH’s historic services, including services in the community for adults and children, and services working with offenders

 - Focus on prevention and early intervention